United States invasion of Panama: Operation Just Cause

+The assault on La Comandancia was supported by M551 Sheridan tanks attached to C Company, 3/73rd Armor, 82nd Airborne Division, the first and only time they were air dropped in a combat zone.
+Four of them had been transported in secret to Howard Air Force Base aboard a C-5 Galaxy in November, while other 10 were parachute dropped by a C-141 to Torrijos-Tocumen Airport several hours into the invasion.

 Fort Amador was secured by elements of the 1st Battalion (Airborne), 508th Parachute Infantry Regiment, 5th Infantry Division [Scouts] and 59th Engineer Company (sappers) in a nighttime air assault which secured the fort in the early hours of December 20.
 Fort Amador was a key position because of its relationship to the large oil farms adjacent to the canal, the Bridge of the Americas over the canal, and the Pacific entrance to the canal.
 Key command and control elements of the PDF were stationed there.
 Furthermore, Fort Amador had a large U.S. housing district that needed to be secured to prevent the PDF from taking U.S. citizens as hostages.
 This position also protected the left flank of the attack on La Comandancia and the securing of the El Chorrillos neighborhood, guarded by Noriega's Dignity Battalions.
 Military police units from Fort Bragg, North Carolina, deployed via strategic airlift into Howard Air Force Base the next morning and secured key government buildings in Panama City.
 MPs seized PDF weapons, vehicles and supplies during house-to-house searches in the following days and conducted urban combat operations against snipers and Dignity Battalion holdouts for the following week.

-A few hours after the invasion began, Guillermo Endara, who had been the "resumed winner" of the scheduled presidential election earlier in 1989, was sworn in at Fort Clayton.
+A few hours after the invasion began, Guillermo Endara, who had been the presumed winner of the scheduled presidential election earlier in 1989, was sworn in at Fort Clayton.

 A platoon from the 1138th Military Police Company, Missouri Army National Guard, which was on a routine two-week rotation to Panama, was called upon to set up a detainee camp on Empire Range to handle the mass of civilian and military detainees.
 This was the first National Guard unit called into active service since the Vietnam War.